 The word billabong is an Australian term for a small pond or lake.
 As Bali is swamped with Australians, it kind of makes sense that they’d start naming stuff eventually.
 Angel’s Billabong is a little rocky area which fills with water from the ocean.
 Sometimes waves crash onto the rocks in an aggressive fashion – people have been swept off the rocks and died here – so be careful!
 We were content with viewing it from the safety of dry land, but it did look like a cool place to swim (if you don’t mind hobbling over slippery rocks and possibly getting swept off to a watery grave).
 It’s a nice enough place, but there are better things lurking a short walk away.

 Just around the coast from Angel’s Billabong lies Broken Beach, a circular pond thing where the ocean rushes below a rock bridge.
 It’s a cool place to walk around, but make sure to walk a little way around the rocks nearby for more ocean views.
-We even saw dolphins and manta rays swimming in the water below – it seems like a nice place to snorkel if you’re into that.
+We even saw dolphins and manta rays swimming in the water below.
+It seems like a nice place to snorkel — check out this tour if you’re interested in swimming with mantas.